Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Numerical Examples

-Figure~\ref{fig:weights} is unique to the proposed self-adaptive PINN algorithm.
-It displays the trained weights for the collocation points across the spatio-temporal domain.
+Figure~\ref{fig:weights} is unique to the proposed SA-PINN algorithm.
+It displays the trained self-adaptive weights for the residue points across the spatio-temporal domain.
 These are the weights of the multiplicative soft attention mask self-imposed by the PINN.
 This plot stays remarkably constant across different runs with random restarts, which is an indication that it is a property of the particular PDE being solved.
 We can observe that in this case, more attention is needed early in the solution, but not uniformly across the space variable.
 In \cite{wight2020solving}, this observation was justified by the fact that the Allen-Cahn PDEs describes a time-irreversible diffusion-reaction processes, where the solution has to be approximated well early.
-However, here this fact is ``discovered'' by the self-adaptive PINN itself.
+However, here this fact is ``discovered'' by the SA-PINN itself.